buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcClassInformation/UpperCaseName.md

 # IfcClassInformation.UpperCaseName property

-relationXmlAttributeName of the attribute as a string, converted to UPPERCASE
+Name of the class as a string, converted to UPPERCASE

 ```csharp
 public string UpperCaseName { get; }